Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Preliminary Study

-Here, we take a closer look at the synthetic text data generated by two representative approaches: ZeroGen~\citep{ye2022zerogen}, which directly instructs LLMs for data generation, and DemoGen~\citep{gpt3mix,meng2023tuning}, which augments the prompt with few-shot demonstrations.
-We observe that these methods often introduce distribution shifts and exhibit limited diversity, which can be suboptimal for improving downstream performance.
-The illustration is as follows, and we include additional figures in Appendix~\ref{sec:add_prelim}.
+Denote the task-specific prompts for class label name $j$ as $p_j$, we take a closer look at the synthetic text data generated by two representative approaches: ZeroGen~\citep{ye2022zerogen}, which directly instructs LLMs for data generation as $\tilde{\cD}_{\text{Zero}} \sim \rho_{j\sim\cY}(\cdot; p_j)$, and DemoGen~\citep{gpt3mix,meng2023tuning}, which augments the prompt with few-shot demonstrations $\cD$ as $\tilde{\cD}_{\text{Demo}} \sim \rho_{j\sim\cY}\left(\cdot; [p_j, \cD]\right)$.
+The prompt format of ZeroGen and DemoGen are in Appendix~\ref{sec:prompt_format_bsl}.
+We observe that these methods often introduce \textit{distribution shifts} and exhibit \textit{limited diversity}, which can lead to suboptimal downstream performance.

-\textbf{Distribution Shift.} An inherent challenge when adapting LLMs to specific domains for text generation is the issue of \emph{distribution shift}, given that LLMs are primarily trained on vast amounts of web text in general domains.
-In Figure \ref{fig:bc5cdr_disease_sentencebert_bsl}, we visualize the embeddings\footnote{We employ SentenceBERT~\citep{reimers2019sentence} as the text encoder.} of both the ground truth training data and synthetic datasets generated via two representative methods.
-Overall, these methods use generic prompts (see Appendix~\ref{sec:prompt_format_bsl} for details) with minimal domain-specific constraints.
-This limitation remains evident even when incorporating few-shot demonstrations into the process, with a notable disparity between the embeddings of the ground truth data and synthetic data.

-To quantify the data distribution shift, we employ Central Moment Discrepancy (CMD)~\citep{zellinger2017central} to measure the gap between synthetic and real data across six clinical NLP datasets.
-Particularly, a high CMD value indicates a large gap between the two given distributions.
-Figure \ref{fig:cmd-baseline} illustrates that both ZeroGen and DemoGen exhibit elevated CMD scores, indicating substantial dissimilarity between the synthetic data and those of the real dataset.
+\textbf{Distribution Shift.} An inherent issue when adapting LLMs to specific domains for text generation is the \emph{distribution shift}, given that LLMs are primarily trained on vast amounts of web text in general domains.
+To quantify the data distribution shift, we employ Central Moment Discrepancy (CMD)~\citep{zellinger2017central} to measure the gap between synthetic and real data across six clinical NLP datasets --- a high CMD value indicates a large gap between two distributions\footnote{Details of calculating CMD is in Appendix \ref{sec:cmd}.}.
+Figure \ref{fig:cmd-baseline} illustrates that both ZeroGen and DemoGen exhibit elevated CMD scores.
+Despite the inclusion of few-shot demonstrations in DemoGen, this limitation remains evident, indicating a notable disparity between the ground-truth and synthetic data.